 There is no better way to get people on board with positive sun protection than by doing it yourself.
 Would you wear a hat if the person that was telling you to do it never wore a hat?
 I don’t think so.
-If you want to sell a product like safety then you need to be seen to be safe yourself, consistently, which means you need to Slip, Slop, Slap, Seek and Slide every day when the UV is 3 or above.
+If you want to sell a product like safety then you need to be seen to be safe yourself, consistently, which means you need to Slip, Slop, Slap, Seek and Slide every day when working outdoors.

 What’s in it for me?

 It’s true we rarely do anything if there isn’t something in it for ourselves.
 When it comes to sun protection I guess the biggest win is reducing your risk of skin cancer over your lifetime.
 But if that doesn’t work there are always rewards for staff that do follow the sun protection rules, like awards or additional benefits.
 Punishment like official warnings can also work in increasing sun protection measures in the workplace, but this is much less likely to get them to embrace the behaviour, instead making them do it under protest (and probably with a lot of complaining to others about it).